cnnrro/digital-garden-jekyll-template/collections/_posts/2021-07-31-why-i-write.markdown

 slug: why-I-write
 date: 2021-07-31
 excerpt: |
-  I believe that to live an intentional life you must be self reflective.
+  I believe that to live an intentional life, you must be self-reflective.

   And I find writing to be the deepest form of reflection possible.
 ---